php-fig/fig-standards/proposed/http-client/http-client.md

 use Psr\Http\Client\Exception;

 /**
- * Exception for when a request failed, providing access to the failed request.
+ * Exception for when a request failed.
  *
- * This could be due to an invalid request, example when you can seek in the request body stream
- * or due invalid request object.
- */
+ * Examples:
+ *      - Request is invalid (eg. method is missing)
-interface RequestException extends Exception
+ *      - Runtime request errors (like the body stream is not seekable) */ interface RequestException extends Exception
 {
   /**
    * Returns the request.
    *
-   * The request object MAY be the same as passed to HttpClient::sendRequest() *
+   * The request object MAY be a different object from the one passed to HttpClient::sendRequest() *
    * @return RequestInterface
    */